terriberry/readme-template/Readme.md

 1. Examines the changes made in the Domain and Service designers (the entity classes, the business logic etc.)
 2. Auto-generates and modifies the necessary C# files to implement the changes
 3. Lists all the files generated and modified into a staging environment which you can examine
-4. Allows you to choose the files to apply the changes for and when you click ```APPLY CHANGES```, the change/s are automatically implemented in the codebase
+4. Allows you to choose the files to apply the changes and when you click ```APPLY CHANGES```, the change/s are automatically implemented in the codebase

 ### Running migrations